-Ad Hoc - Ad Hoc means to communicate directly with other wireless clients without using an access point.
-An "Ad Hoc" network can be setup quickly and easily without pre-planning, for example, sharing meeting notes between attendants in a meeting room.

-Network Name (SSID)

-SSID stands for "Service Set Identifier", which is a string used to identify a wireless LAN.
+Ad Hoc - Ad Hoc means to communicate directly with other wireless clients without using an Access Point.
+An "Ad Hoc" network is typically formed quickly and easily without pre-planning.
+For example, share meeting notes between attendants in a meeting room.
+Network Name (SSID) SSID stands for "Service Set Identifier", which is a string used to identify a wireless LAN.
 Use the SSID to connect with a known access point.
 You can enter a new SSID or select one from the drop-down list box.
 If you get connected by designating the SSID, you are only to connect the AP with the SSID you assigned.
 If the AP is removed from the network, your WLAN Card does not roam automatically to other APs.
 SSIDs must all be printable characters and having a maximum of 32 case sensitive characters, such as "Wireless".